 In Buddhism, the term “dukkha” is the gap between how we interact with the world and how the world, in that moment, really is.
 Although this is just a brief definition of dukkha, and to thoroughly understand its implications requires expertise that I, after a single semester long class, do not obtain, but in a simple and broad overview it is suffering or pain, it is impermanence or change, and it is conditioned states.
 Dukkha is what causes us dissatisfaction, dis-ease, anxiety, and unhappiness.
 An example of dukkha would be catastrophizing.
 Catastrophizing is when we create situations in our mind that do not exist.
 For example, your boss calls you into his office because he wants to have a discussion about your work.
 You begin to panic because you are convinced it is bad news.
 In reality he calls you in to his office to tell you he is promoting you, and to congratulate you on your efforts within the company.
 Due to the way our minds have evolved, humans notoriously make up worst case scenarios.
 The symposium helped me realize that regardless of what religious and cultural practices we have, dukkha is just a term to describe a state that is relevant to all of our lives.
 The existence of this term and the methods used to eliminate dukkha demonstrate the natural tendencies that humans have exhibited for thousands of years, but more importantly, shows evidence that various practices to enhance Mindfulness and eliminate dukkha, such as practicing resiliency or behavioral eq, do work.

 The concepts of mindfulness have been receiving well-deserved visibility these days, primarily based on new research on performance and brain function.
 But this seemingly “new trend” is not as new as we think.
 Mindfulness was being practiced by people as early as 7,000 years ago.
 I was fascinated during the symposium as I realized that practicing resiliency and an adaptive mindset were some of the foundations of Mindfulness.
 Adaptive Mindset skills are all about overcoming the natural, counterproductive tendencies we have developed over the centuries that get in the way of personal success.
 These natural tendencies (dukkha) can have a significant impact on workplace productivity, employee morale, and even company culture.
-In fact, studies show that workplace stress can lead to costly mental illness when left unaddressed.
 Investing in resiliency and mindset skills training for employees and leaders results in:

 - Increased productivity